 An addiction to meth can develop for many reasons.
 Often, it relates to an untreated or undiagnosed mental health condition.
 Bipolar disorder, anxiety or depression can all be factors in the development of a drug addiction.

 A history of trauma can also play a role in the formation of a drug addiction.
 Through a range of therapy methods, patients can discover, address and resolve some of these issues.

 Receiving Comprehensive Treatment in San Diego

-In addition to 12-Step programs, group therapy, and individual therapy, patients can develop their spirituality.
+In addition to 12-step programs, group therapy, and individual therapy, patients can develop their spirituality in recovery.
 They can learn to break their co-dependency on loved ones and develop life skills that will serve them well in the years to come.

 Women’s Treatment Amenities and Resources